 "If you are sleep-deprived, your body will be under higher levels of stress, and stress is a known cause of hair loss," adds Blaisure.
 "To make matters worse, this puts our bodies in a state of wanting to eat sugar and simple carbohydrates, which can ultimately discourage healthy hair growth."

-And if you're looking to kill multiple birds with one stone (and an onslaught of new powders and grocery staples just seems overwhelming), comprehensive supplements like DNAEGF Renewal's Remedy Blend ($25) (morning) and NOX Blend ($25) (evening) or Bosley's Healthy Hair Vitality Supplements for Women ($35) are great places to start on your journey toward thicker hair.
+And if you're looking to kill multiple birds with one stone (and an onslaught of new powders and grocery staples just seems overwhelming), comprehensive supplements like DNAEGF Renewal's Remedy Blend ($25) (morning) and NOX Blend ($25) (evening) are great places to start on your journey toward thicker hair.
+However, as Herrmann mentioned previously, if you're concerned about your hair and scalp health, it's always best to speak to your physician or a board-certified dermatologist before taking any new supplements or treatments.